Dan Eliasson: Controversy

 During the COVID-19 outbreak his agency was among the institutions leading Sweden’s response to the pandemic.

-In late December 2020, after the Civil Contingencies Agency urged all Swedes avoid travel, he was photographed in Las Palmas airport on the island of Gran Canaria whilst on a family Christmas holiday.
-This controversy led to his decision on 6 January 2021, to ask for transfer from head of MSB to another duty.
+In late December 2020, after the Civil Contingencies Agency urged all Swedes to avoid travel, he was photographed in Las Palmas airport on the island of Gran Canaria whilst on a family Christmas holiday.
+This controversy led to his decision on 6 January 2021, to ask for a transfer from head of MSB to another duty.
 On 21 January, the government offices announced that Eliasson would be appointed Director-General of the Division for Crisis Preparedness under the Ministry of Justice, the principal authority of the Civil Contingencies Agency.
 He will retain his title and full pay and his employment contract remains virtually unchanged.

 Trivia

 Dan Eliasson is also known for his history in the punk scene with his band Bad Boo Band.
-The band's biggest hit was a 1979 7-inch single called "Knulla i Bangkok" (Fuck In Bangkok).
+The band's biggest hit was 1979 7-inch single called "Knulla i Bangkok" (Fuck In Bangkok).